Study for the USMLE Step 1

 Enable Highlighting and High-Yield Mode

 Always see exam-relevant information first.
-Enabling the highlighting tool highlights the most essential information you need to know in any Learning Card—the very information that will come up in Qbank questions.
-If, instead, you’re looking to get through Learning Cards as quickly as possible, you can turn on High-Yield mode to condense them to their key points.
+Enabling the highlighting tool highlights the most essential information you need to know in any Article—the very information that will come up in Qbank questions.
+If, instead, you’re looking to get through Articles as quickly as possible, you can turn on High-Yield mode to condense them to their key points.

 Check on Your Progress

 Get an idea of how well you’re retaining knowledge with personal assessment tools.
-The Learning Radar will set information you’re getting wrong in the Qbank in red in the Learning Cards.
+The Learning Radar will set information you’re getting wrong in the Qbank in red in the Articles.

 Take and Share Personal Notes

-Add course notes, personal interpretations and clarifications on topics to each section of the Learning Card you’re reviewing.
+Add course notes, personal interpretations and clarifications on topics to each section of the Article you’re reviewing.
 It’s yet another way of integrating your study materials in one place and further keeping your studying completely centralized.

 AMBOSS offers so much more than what the traditional resources offer.
 Both the Qbank and Knowledge Library feature a phrasionary, table quizzes, charts, radiological images with overlays, videos, SmartZoom samples and other images that illustrate key points on different topics.
 And it’s all on a digital platform that you can refer to anytime, anywhere, whether you’re at home or on-the-go—even offline with our mobile apps.